 They've largely replaced traditional light bulbs on store shelves.
 They're more energy efficient and, if you know which ones work the best, they can be a great value, no matter your budget.

 Of course, light bulbs have become very confusing.
 There are so many options and so many LED bulbs have bells and whistles, and sometimes high price tags, that it can be overwhelming to buy one.

-Good news.
-We've rounded up five LED bulbs that are a good value, based on how you'll use them.
-Keep reading for tips to buy LED bulbs and don't skip No. 5 - this bulb will give you that warm, homey feeling that many LED bulbs can't!
+Now that you know how the brightness you're looking for, we've rounded up five LED bulbs that are a good value, based on how you'll use them.
+Keep reading for tips to buy LED bulbs and don't skip No. 5 -- this bulb will give you that warm, homey feeling that many LED bulbs can't!

 1. Great value for no-dim bulb